What to Do in a Hit-and-Run

 How to Report a Hit-and-Run

 Navigating the aftermath of a hit-and-run accident may feel overwhelming.
-But taking the right steps in the immediate aftermath can make a significant difference in protecting your rights and potential compensation.
+However, acting promptly can greatly protect your rights and potential compensation.
 Here’s what you need to do:

 - Prioritize Safety: Move your vehicle to a safe location if possible, away from the flow of traffic.